Pavithra1640/Deploying-a-Portfolio-on-AWS-S3-using-GitHub-Actions-/README.md

 - Now, Let's Begin the Deployment Process !!!
 - Step 1: Create a New Repository
 - Step 2: Add and Commit Code to GitHub Repository
--     Once the repository is created, add your Portfolio app's code to it.
-Use the git commands to commit the code and push it to your GitHub repository or use the github UI
+     - Once the repository is created, Use the git commands to commit the code and push it to your GitHub repository
 - Step 3: Create an S3 Bucket
  - AWS Management Console and create an S3 Bucket.Remember to select a region for the bucket.
 Also allow public access.
 - Step 4: Configure Bucket Policy for Public Access